 Fergusson measured the mosque at 477 feet north-south and 544 feet east-west.
 The view here is toward the east, with its smaller entrance.
 Under this courtyard are cisterns or reservoirs: water was always in short supply here.

 Looking west to the qibla, which gives the direction of prayer.
 The white tomb is that of Salim Chishti, at whose behest Akbar built Fatehpur Sikri and then perhaps left it.

-The qibla up close, the usual modern excrescences.
+The qibla up close, including the usual modern excrescences.

 The effect is to reduce the blindingly white light.

 The most unusual building in the city is this supposed Diwan-i-Khass, or Hall of Private Audience, with its four rooftop kiosks or chhatris.
 They are distinctively Hindu, as are the brackets supporting the balcony.
 Perhaps these borrowings reflect Akbar's efforts to fuse the religions of his domain: he was unusually tolerant of non-Muslims.

 Inside, there's only one room, with this ornately corbelled column, atop which Akbar is said to have sat in council, master of the four quarters.
 There are other interpretations, more favored these days: the building, for example, is said to have been purely symbolic, with the central column representing the cosmic axis and with the squared design symbolizing the four corners of creation.
 The jalis, those pierced screens forming a balustrade, are restorations--obviously so, once it's pointed out.